Dale City pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Dale City right now?

-On 25 June 2026, overall pollen levels in Dale City are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Dale City are low.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Dale City tomorrow?

-On 26 June 2026, pollen conditions in Dale City will be similar to today, with grass at medium levels, cypress at low levels
+On 17 July 2026, pollen conditions in Dale City will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Dale City this week?